 In addition to email workflows and data, you'll also rely on your organic website, content, and social media channels to keep families engaged.
 If you're investing in search ads, a retargeting campaign can also aid in your efforts here.

 4. Experience: Turning accepted students into enrolled students and engage alumni.

 Your school community depends on alumni engagement, so it is essential to make them happy when they are on campus.
 In addition to a great website, email campaigns and social media, you'll also want to have:

 Portals: Top-notch communications are key to maintaining a happy community.
-Password-protected portals are an effective way to always be communicating with the right audience at the right time, with personalized content that's just for them.
+Password-protected portals are an effective way to always communicate with the right audience at the right time, with personalized content that's just for them.
 Create portals for parents, students, and alumni to ensure they only see what's necessary for them.

 Online Forms and Surveys: Make it easy to stay connected with your community with online forms and surveys.
 Whether you're looking for volunteers for an upcoming event, or want feedback on last year's homecoming, making it easy to give money, time, or an opinion, will foster an engaged community.

-Inbound marketing is an essential strategy schools should adopt in order to attract, convert, and retain more families.
+Inbound marketing is an essential strategy schools should adopt to attract, convert, and retain more families.
 The Finalsite team has written a lot of content on inbound marketing strategies that we encourage you to read here.
 And if you're interested in implementing some inbound marketing strategies yourself, let's talk!
-Finalsite's marketing and communication's platform is fully equipped with tools to make your inbound marketing efforts a breeze.
+Finalsite's marketing and communication platform is fully equipped with tools to make your inbound marketing efforts a breeze.